 I picked up this card from a table at Hyman’s Seafood while spending a weekend in Charleston a couple of summers ago.
-The restaurant keeps the cards on tables as food for thought while diners wait for their actual food.
+The restaurant keeps an assortment of cards on tables as food for thought while diners wait for their actual food.
 At least that is why I assume the cards are there.
 In addition to 40 Promises for Marriage, I also found a card titled Words Women Use.
 I have shared those words below as they seem equally applicable to relationship success.

 Fine: This is the word women use to end an argument when they are right and you need to shut up.